Transferability of Graph Neural Networks using Graphon and Sampling Theories

 \end{proposition}

-The proof of Proposition~\ref{prop:WNNthmcont} requires the knowledge of two auxiliary lemmas below.
-One is an integration-by-parts result, and the other gives estimates of $s_N\,\mathcal{G}_{r,\sigma}$ that are not only essential for the present section but also for all others.
-Their proofs are given in \S\ref{sec:intbypartslem} and \S\ref{sec:Gsizelem}, respectively.
+The proof of Proposition~\ref{prop:WNNthmcont} relies on the following auxiliary lemma, which provides estimates of $s_N\,\mathcal{G}_{r,\sigma}$ and its derivatives.
+These estimates are crucial not only for this section but also for the subsequent ones.
+Its proof is given in Subsection~\ref{sec:Gsizelem}.